Yashwanth-Chennu/Projects_Using_OpenCv/README.md

   OpenCV is a library of programming functions mainly aimed at real-time computer vision.

-  Here you can find some projects using openCv like Virtual Painting, Number Plate Detection
+  Here you can find some projects using openCv like Virtual Painting, Number Plate Detection, Color Detection in a Image, Color Detection in WebCam, ShapeDetection, Face Detection.

 ## License & Copyright